SlumberingMage/AID-Programming-Guide/README.md

 4 scripts can be edited in the scenario editor: `Library`, `Input`, `Context`, and `Output`.
 Each JavaScript file contains a function called `modifier` that takes a string as input and returns an object with a `text` property.
 The `text` property contains the modified text that will be used by the LLM except the `Library` script which does not have a `text` property.

-The Scripting API consists of three lifecycle hooks. `onInput` The input hook allows a script to modify the player’s input text before it is used to construct the model context. `onModelContext` The model context hook allows a script to change the text sent to the AI model before the model is called. `onOutput` The output hook allows a script to modify the model’s output text before it is returned to the player.
+The Scripting API consists of three lifecycle hooks. `onInput` The input hook allows a script to modify the player's input text before it is used to construct the model context. `onModelContext` The model context hook allows a script to change the text sent to the AI model before the model is called. `onOutput` The output hook allows a script to modify the model's output text before it is returned to the player.

 #### Scripts: Library